thufv/Prem/README.md

 # PREM: Program Repair using Error Messages

+This repo contains the source code and evaluation artifact of the paper *Compilation Error Repairing by Examples*.

 ## System Requirements

 Before building PREM, the following platforms/tools are required as external dependencies.
 All libraries that PREM depends on are specified in the project files and will be proceed automatically by `dotnet`.